cadet/CADET-Semi-Analytic/doc/interface.md

 - `-o <file>` (solution output file optional)
 - `-o <file>` (solution output file, optional)
   - Path to the output file.
 Supported formats are `.csv` and `.h5`.
-  - For `.h5`: program options are saved as meta data.
+  - For `.h5`: solver options are saved as meta data.
 Loss of arbitrary precision output: Numeric values are written as doubles.
 Working precision is not affected.
   - For `.csv`: arbitrary precision solution, the number formatting uses the `-P` option;
   - Optional for `.h5` inputs (in that case CASEMA will default the output to the input filename).
 For `.xml` inputs specify an output path explicitly if you want a `.h5` or `.csv` result.
   - HDF5 (`.h5`) behaviour: numeric solution arrays are written as IEEE `double` (64-bit).
-CASEMA writes meta data, including the program options into the file.
+CASEMA writes meta data, including the solver options into the file.
   - CSV (`.csv`) behaviour: arbitrary precision solution, number formatting is based on the `-P` option;
   - Optional for `.h5` inputs (in that case CASEMA will default the output to the input filename).
 For `.xml` inputs specify an output path explicitly if you want a `.h5` or `.csv` result.